syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Get-bookmark-content-within-table).

 ## Inserting content into a bookmark

 You can insert table, paragraph, simple text and paragraph item at the start or end location of the current bookmark by using bookmark navigator.